/ Guide

 Will water collect under my trampoline?

-Not if you install a proper gravel drainage layer (highly recommended).
+Not if you install a proper gravel drainage layer at the bottom of the pit, which is highly recommended for all installations.

 / Ready to order